klei/grunt-injector/README.md

 Default value: `<!-- injector:{{ext}} -->`

 Set the start tag that the injector is looking for. `{{ext}}` is replaced with file extension name, e.g. "css", "js" or "html".
-The extension for files collected from from Bower components is prepended with "bower:", e.g. "bower:js".
+The extension for files collected from from Bower components is prepended with option `bowerPrefix` if given.

 #### options.endtag
 Type: `String`
 Default value: `<!-- endinjector -->`

 Set the end tag that the injector is looking for. `{{ext}}` is replaced with file extension name, e.g. "css", "js" or "html".
-The extension for files collected from from Bower components is prepended with "bower:", e.g. "bower:js".
+The extension for files collected from from Bower components is prepended with option `bowerPrefix` if given.

+#### options.bowerPrefix
+Type: `String`
+Default value: `NULL`

+Set prefix for file extension when replacing `{{ext}}` in start and end tag (see above).
+**Added in v.0.5.0.** To keep old behaviour set this to "bower:".
+See *Bower dependency injection* below as well.

 #### options.transform
 Type: `Function`